Skip to content

 ...

 Essentially, the first process prints out Enter kernel process GPID_PROCESS normally, but the printing of [INFO] Load kernel process #2: sys_terminal is mixed with the printing of [SUCCESS] --- Core #4 starts running --- defined in earth/boot.c.
-This is indeed the result of core #1 running the first process while core #4 running boot() in parallel.
+This is exactly the result of core #1 running the first process while core #4 running boot() in parallel.

 Complete the boot loader

 The goal is to see [SUCCESS] --- Core #? starts running --- for all the 3 cores, so we know that all the 4 cores have booted.
-However, you will likely meet exceptions and FATAL in excp_entry() in the kernel since we have not yet protected the kernel with locks.
+However, you will likely meet exceptions and FATAL in excp_entry() in the kernel since we have not yet protected the kernel code with locks.

 Kernel lock